WYNNSTAY GROUP PLC

 The purpose of this Tax Strategy is to communicate the Group’s policy for the management of tax.
 It is important to ensure that consistent and effective tax standards are maintained across the Group, as tax (both direct and indirect) can have a significant cash and profit & loss impact on many of the Group’s business activities.

 This strategy applies to Wynnstay Group Plc and its subsidiaries in accordance with paragraphs 19 and 25 of Schedule 19 to the Finance Act 2016.
 In this strategy, references to “Wynnstay” or “the Group” are to all these entities.
-The strategy is being published in accordance with paragraph 16(4) of the Schedule.
+The strategy is being published in accordance with paragraph 16(4) of the Schedule and is published in reference to the financial year ending 31 October 2018.

 This strategy applies from the date of publication until it is superseded.
 References to “UK Taxation” are to the taxes and duties set out in paragraph 15(1) of the Schedule which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.
 References to “tax”, “taxes” or “taxation” are to UK taxation.
 Wynnstay operates solely within the United Kingdom and as such considers its tax strategy in this context.